tannerjt/classybrew/readme.md

-brew.getSeries(); // returns Array of original data brew.getNumClasses(); // returns set number of classes brew.getBreaks(); // will call classify but for performance returns pointer if classify has already been called brew.getClassificationMethods() // returns available classification methods to pass to classify()
+brew.getSeries(); // returns Array of original data brew.getNumClasses(); // returns set number of classes brew.getBreaks(); // will call classify but for performance returns pointer if classify has already been called brew.getClassificationMethods(); // returns available classification methods to pass to classify()

 //color theory
-brew.getColorCodes(); // returns array of all available color codes brew.getColorCodesByType; // returns object of color codes by type (diverging, sequential, qualitative) brew.getColorCode(); // returns set color code brew.getColors(); // returns array of colors specific to your data brew.getColorInRange(Num); // returns appropriate color for given number
+brew.getColorCodes(); // returns array of all available color codes brew.getColorCodesByType(); // returns object of color codes by type (diverging, sequential, qualitative) brew.getColorCode(); // returns set color code brew.getColors(); // returns array of colors specific to your data brew.getColorInRange(Num); // returns appropriate color for given number